gkunde/py_extended_datetime/README.md

 > **IMPORTANT:**
 >
-> Please consider this project as alpha release.
+> Please consider this project as beta release.
 Breaking changes may not always be documented or logged.

 An extension library for Python's built-in datetime class.
 Providing additional methods to perform common date calculations, and provide attributes related to the object's values.